I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nf-irb-ataportconvertphysicaladdresstoulong.md

 <p><b>AtaPortConvertPhysicalAddressToUlong</b> returns the lower order part of the given IDE_PHYSICAL_ADDRESS value. </p>

 ## -remarks
 <p>A miniport driver must not use this routine to truncate a 64-bit physical address. </p>

-<p>A miniport driver must not use this routine to truncate a 64-bit physical address. </p>

 ## -requirements